ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 ## Adopt or adapt

 In my opinion, in C++ "adapting on any paradigm" means two things: first of all, you can *express your own C++ style* through your mixture of styles, idioms and paradigms.
 Second, you know how to adapt to different "enemies": if you decide not to use certain C++ tools is ok, but you should know how they work or you'll have troubles in the future.
-This is probably a simple point that is always valid in any discipline.
+This is probably a simple point that holds in any discipline.
 It's just worth reiterating.

 Some concepts we met have been growing up in the C++ ecosystem for decades but some people do not know them yet.